-Site Supervisor/Mentor and Intern
+Site Supervisor and Intern

-• Your internship experience will, most likely, be an educational experience different from any you have ever had.
-You will choose an administrator as a Site Supervisor/Mentor whose professional guidance will lead you through varying and challenging situations.
+• Your intern experience will, most likely, be an educational experience different from any you have ever had.
+You will choose an administrator as a Site Supervisor whose professional guidance will lead you through varying and challenging situations.
 You and your Site Supervisor will plot the path of your learning experiences.
 You will know the reality of school leadership because you will see and experience first-hand the duties and responsibilities that you will face when you move to the next level of educational responsibility.
 You can make this an extremely valuable and rewarding experience, or you can choose to barely meet the mandatory requirements, which will leave you with a narrow view and knowledge of the school administrative area.

-Administrative Site Supervisor/Mentor (practicing certified state of Texas Administrator)
+Administrative Site Supervisor (practicing certified state of Texas Administrator)

-- This person will be very important to your successful completion of the Educational • Administration Program (Principal Certification).
-This person must hold a Texas administrator's certificate.
-TEA also requires this person be a practicing principal or assistant principal or other district administrator that is able to work with you at a school site as you complete administrative activities, have at least three years of administrative experience, and be a successful educator as shown by student learning.
-It will be your responsibility to find a Site Supervisor/Mentor willing to work with you during this time period.
-The Site Supervisor/Mentor must agree, in writing, to act as your Site Supervisor/Mentor in all areas of your service on campus.
-This person must be approved by the College of Education Chair, Educational Administration Program before the agreement is finalized.
-Your Site Supervisor/Mentor and your Field Supervisor will work closely together to provide you the best experience possible during your practicum.
+- This person will be very important to your successful completion of the Educational Administration Program (Principal Certification).
+This person must hold a Texas administrator's certificate and have at least 3 years' experience as a school administrator.
+TEA also requires this person be a practicing principal or assistant principal and be a successful educator as shown by student learning.
+It will be your responsibility to find a Site Supervisor willing to work with you during this time period.
+The Site Supervisor must agree, in writing, to act as your Site Supervisor in all areas of your service on campus.
+This person must be approved by the Chair of the Educational Administration Program before the agreement is finalized.
+Your Site Supervisor and you will work closely together to provide you the best experience possible during your practicum.
 This person will be the local contact between the university and the school.
-You may certainly work with other administrators, but your Site Supervisor will be the primary individual you will interact with during this time period. - The Site Supervisor/Mentor will be responsible to act as an advisor, supervisor, confessor, and evaluator during your training.
-This person should be considered an outstanding administrator and should have the skills and training you also wish to acquire.
+You may certainly work with other administrators, but your Site Supervisor will be the primary individual you will interact with during this time period. - The Site Supervisor will be responsible to act as an advisor, supervisor, confessor, and evaluator during your training.
+This person should be considered to be an outstanding administrator and should have the skills and training you also wish to acquire.
 Choose this person very carefully.
 It is critical to the successful completion of the certification process.
-This experience will be with you the rest of your educational life. - Within the first three weeks of the practicum, the Intern, Site Supervisor/Mentor, and University Field Supervisor will meet to review the course requirements, the responsibilities of all participants, and the individual practicum plan you developed the previous semester.
+This experience will be with you the rest of your educational life. - Within the first three weeks of the practicum, the Intern, Site Supervisor, and University Field Supervisor will meet to review the course requirements, responsibilities of all participants, and the individual practicum plan.